compoundingeffects/bigpictureschool/formal_science.md

 - First, it starts with some basic truths (axioms) that are accepted without proof.
 - Then, it uses these axioms to define rules and relationships.
 - Finally, it uses rigorous logical reasoning to prove new facts (theorems) based on these rules and axioms.

+In summary, formal science looks at made-up systems instead of the real world, studying the basic rules and connections that make up logic and math.